Barrett Foa: Career

-Foa continues to do live performing in addition to his television work, “I'm used to having a live connection with an audience on a stage, and also after the show. ...
-There's more of an immediate personal touch.”
+Foa continues to do live performing in addition to his television work, "I'm used to having a live connection with an audience on a stage, and also after the show. ...
+There's more of an immediate personal touch."
 In January 2011, Foa headlined the musical stage show Sincerely, John Hughes, a tribute to the films and soundtracks of film director John Hughes.
-Foa is co-writer, producer and star of "For The Record: John Hughes," a live musical event featuring scenes and songs from the movies of the 1980s film director; it played multiple sold-out runs in LA and NYC.
+Foa is co-writer, producer and star of For the Record: John Hughes, a live musical event featuring scenes and songs from the movies of the 1980s film director; it played multiple sold-out runs in LA and NYC.

-In Summer 2012 he bought a $1.4 million two-bedroom “architectural residence” above the Sunset Strip, he sold it a year later for almost $1.7 million.
+In Summer 2012 he bought a $1.4 million two-bedroom "architectural residence" above the Sunset Strip, he sold it a year later for almost $1.7 million.

 In July 2013, Foa played Harold Hill, the lead in the musical The Music Man, staged by the Connecticut Repertory Theatre.
-From May to August 2014, Foa played the lead in Jonathan Tolins’ one-man off-Broadway comedy Buyer & Cellar about an actor who manages a basement mall in Barbra Streisand's home.
-Her Malibu home's basement has a mall of quaint shops, “purely for her own amusement” built to house her extensive collections.
+From May to August 2014, Foa played the lead in Jonathan Tolins' one-man Off-Broadway comedy Buyer & Cellar about an actor who manages a basement mall in Barbra Streisand's home.
+Her Malibu home's basement has a mall of quaint shops, "purely for her own amusement" built to house her extensive collections.

-For NCIS: Los Angeles’ seventh season (2015-6), Foa's character, usually seen at headquarters, is trained for field work, including weapons handling.
+For NCIS: Los Angeles seventh season (2015-6), Foa's character, usually seen at headquarters, is trained for field work, including weapons handling.
 In May 2016 Foa bought a three-story, two-bedroom contemporary home in Silver Lake for $1.35 million.

-In early 2019, Foa did a guest-arc cameo on Will & Grace as Will's love interest—and fellow teacher.
+In early 2019, Foa had a guest starring role on Will & Grace as Will Truman (Eric McCormack)'s love interest—and fellow teacher Paul.
 In May 2019 he bought a $2.1 million 1950s three-bedroom ranch-style home in the foothills above Beachwood Canyon.

 In 2019 he was given a leave of absence from NCIS so he did not have to commute from St. Louis, Missouri where he was playing Prior Walter, the lead in Tony Kushner's two-act, seven-hour play Angels in America.
-In February 2020 Foa led a cabaret benefit night, “Barrett Foa Has Friends!”, for the LA-based PAWS which aids people with chronic diseases care for their pets.
+In February 2020 Foa led a cabaret benefit night, "Barrett Foa Has Friends!", for the LA-based PAWS which aids people with chronic diseases care for their pets.